szstonelee/redisoo/README.md

 In short, Redisoo makes Redis connect to backend database directly,

-including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird and gRpc.
+including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird and gRPC.

-NOTE: For gRpc, you need code your gRpc server as middleware to the backend database.
+NOTE: For gRPC, you need code your gRPC server as middlew tier to the backend database.

 It makes Redis **Cache Through** to solve some problems which are described in details below.